apache/echarts-doc/en/option/component/visual-map-continuous.md

 （Reference to [the introduction to visual Map component（visualMap）](~visualMap)）

-Its present form is shown in the below figure： ~[600x400](${galleryViewPath}doc-example/map-visualMap-continuous&edit=1&reset=1)
+Its present form is shown in the below figure:
+~[600x400](${galleryViewPath}doc-example/map-visualMap-continuous&edit=1&reset=1)

 In `visualMapContinuous`, you can turn on or off the 『Range roaming』（namely, a function of dragging handle to change the range） through  [visualMap.calculable](~visualMap.calculable) .